AdriaSeSa/VideoPlayerCpp/index.md

 5. Exercises explanation
 6. References

 Making a Video Player is a hard task, and if you are a beginner programmer this may be a bit challenging for you (it was plenty of a challenge for me at least).
-I will try to explain what is the problem we are trying to explain, before starting the project's first chapter.
+I will try to explain what is the problem we are trying to solve, before starting the project's first chapter.

 The main issue with creating a Video Player in videogames it's that it requires to decodify information on an already demanding context (video games are really demanding for the computer).
 So decodifying a video can affect our performance.
 On the other hand, decodifying a video is not an easy task.
 There are many ways a video can be codified, and it can be stored in a lot of formats (.mp4, .wav, .avi ...), which makes the task a lot harder.
 Of these two main issues, the second one is the only we can try to approach.
 Performance can hardly be improved.

 ## Market Study

-Using Videos on videogames has been a common recurrent method to introduce a videogame narrative since a long time ago.
+Using Videos on videogames has been a common method to introduce a videogame's narrative.
 An easy example of this is Final Fantasy VII's introduction, that had a 3 minute pre-rendered animation played at the beginning of the game to introduce us it's characters and location.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JujtlsiqZ-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>